platformsh/platformsh-docs/src/GLOSSARY.md

 ## Active Environment
 An environment which is deployed.
-You can deactivate an active environment from the environment configuration page on the Platform.sh console.
+You can deactivate an active environment from the environment configuration page on the Platform.sh management console.

 ## Cluster
 Every active environment is deployed as a cluster, that is, a collection of independent containers representing different services that make up your web application.
 That may include a database container, an Elasticsearch container, a container for your application, etc.  They are always deployed together as a single unit.